Couleslaw/Project-L/docs/FunctionDocs/index.md

 Contains the unfinished puzzles of each player.

 - There is a row of 4 puzzles / blanks on the right of each player's name.
-- E.g. Karel has 2 unfinished puzzles and 2 empty slots.
+- For example, Karel has 2 unfinished puzzles and 2 empty slots.
 - The first player has the first row, the second player has the second row, etc.
 - The name of the current player (Karel) is **highlighted**.

-#### <u>Control Zone</u>

-Has two purposes:

-- displaying critical information about the game,
-- confirming and cancelling actions.

 #### <u>Piece Zone</u>